Experienced and Accredited Singapore Divorce Lawyer

-Our female divorce lawyer, Ms Ng Pui Khim is a senior lawyer with over 20 years of experience in handling divorces, division of matrimonial home and matrimonial assets, child custody disputes, maintenance for spouse and children.
+Ms Ng Pui Khim is a female divorce lawyer with over 20 years of experience in handling divorces, division of matrimonial home and matrimonial assets, child custody disputes, maintenance for spouse and children.
 At many big law firms, the divorce file gets passed around trainee lawyers and newly-called lawyers.
 This often results in incompetent handling of the divorce case.
 Our divorce cases are personally handled by the senior lawyer, Ms Ng Pui Khim.

 Apply maintenance for your child from the other parent, if he or she neglects or refuses to provide your child with reasonable maintenance.